craigfahner/CC2025/README.md

 ## IDM Creative Coding GA

 Our creative coding GA, Bowen, will have regular open meeting times for students **every Tuesday and Thursday between 12noon - 2pm  in Room 304** (The Student Meeting Room in the back hallway by the classrooms).
-Students can add this and all other IDM events with this Google Calendar link : https://calendar.google.com/calendar/u/2?cid=ZDZmcTVqMWg4NHBnN3NhcW9sdnZzMjhiM2NAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ
+Students can add this and all other IDM events with this [Google Calendar link](https://calendar.google.com/calendar/u/2?cid=ZDZmcTVqMWg4NHBnN3NhcW9sdnZzMjhiM2NAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)